Best Jeep Winches for Off-Road Recovery

 • Noisy under maximum load.

-Res-Q Teton Series Winch — Best for Modern Features & Trail Visibility
+OPENROAD 10000lb Panther — Best for Modern Features & Trail Visibility

-• Synthetic rope (or steel cable option)
+• Synthetic rope, lighter and safer thank steel cable

 Pros